JBoudou/Itero/doc/BasicArchitecture.md

 Three layers
 ============

-Itero is a simple web application, hence its architecture is based on the three most basic layers in web applications: a front end, a middleware and a back end.
+Itero is a simple web application, hence its architecture is based on three basic layers: a front end, a middleware and a back end.
 The front end runs on the user's browser, the middleware and the back end run on servers (either the same one or two dedicated machines).

 ![schema](architecture.png)